MooersLab/pymolsnips/README.md

 <h3 name="atom" > Atom (Universal) </h3>

-[*Atom*](https://atom.io) is a favorite of professional programmers because it is highly extendable and customizable.
+[*Atom*](https://atom.io) is a favorite of professional programmers because it is easily extended and customized.
 They advertise themselves as a "hackable text editor".
 It integrates with GitHub nicely and the GUI is very attractive.